 Dry weather and warm temperatures in early fall can cause leafy greens to bolt.
 Start seeds indoors in September and transplant seedling outdoors in mid to late October.
 Try arugula, cabbage, kale, lettuce, and spinach.
 For added protection, consider using shade cloth stretched over hoops.

 Sow beans, cantaloupe, cucumber, and snow peas in early September.
-In late December, remove the shade cloth from your hoop tunnels and replace it with plastic to protect crops from a killing frost.
+In late December, remove the shade cloth from your hoop tunnels and replace it with plastic to protect crops from frost.
 Floating row covers, made from lightweight, opaque fabric that allows sun and water through, are also a good option for frost protection.

 **Product only available in AZ, CA, HI, NV, UT.